webix-hub/docs/data/desktop/grouping.md

 When they are fed with hierarchical data grouping is not necessary.
 Read more about [data types](desktop/data_types.md).

-**Optinal grouping**
+**Optional grouping**

-Data can be groupped if you need to present data united by some criterion.
+Data can be grouped if you need to present data united by some criterion.

 - [chart](desktop/chart.md);
 - [datatable](datatable/index.md).